ggnsng/labs/OpenQuestions.md

--   whether it is possible to change the IAM user to Root user
+&lt;-   whether it is possible to change the IAM user to Root user

 -   even after installing cli in windows I am unable to see it in cmd with aws --version command
 -   The specified value for accountAlias is invalid.
 It must contain only digits, lowercase letters, and hyphens (-), but cannot begin or end with a hyphen
 -   I can see 2 policies - Read only Access and View Only Access.... any difference between these 2 policies